 Sophie has to balance her heart and her safety as she’s drawn more into the Falcone world.

-The first book in this trilogy draws you in quickly.
+Vendetta draws you in quickly.
 First, there are mysterious hot Italian guys so consider us hooked from the start.
 Also, Sophie quickly gets thrown into a world she never knew existed and has to adjust as everything around her changes.
 We really enjoyed learning about the in’s-and-out’s of the Falcone’s world.

 We love Sophie as an MC.
 She’s brave— and maybe a tad reckless— but she handles situations realistically.
 Her British best friend, Millie, is super entertaining.
-She’s sarcastic and boy-crazy…perfect bff material.
+She’s sarcastic and boy-crazy…perfect BFF material.
 She adds some much needed light heartedness to the serious plot line of these books.
 We loved her perfectly timed comic relief.
 Sophie herself was also very witty and could hold her own among the Falcone men.

 Then comes the romances.
 This book sets up a intriguing love triangle between Sophie, Nic and Luca.
 Without giving away everything about these two brothers, they will surprise you at the end!
 But, we had a clear favorite that became more apparent the more we read.